 The second reverb I use is longer, usually with a decay time of 3 or more seconds (depending on how spacious I want the track to be).
 Elements that I want to appear further back in the mix will have more signal sent to this return, while elements that I want to appear forward in the mix will have less of their signal sent to this return.

 Using a delay on vocals can be great if you want to give the vocal space, but don’t want it drowning in reverb.
 A short delay of 15-30ms can push the vocal forward and thicken it up, while timed delays (such as 1/8th notes, 1/4 notes, 1/2 notes, etc.), can set them into the mix without washing them out.
 Waves' H-Delay is a simple, yet powerful delay option.

 I apply parallel compression to my vocals, as well as other elements in my song that I want to add body to.
 This helps these elements stand out in the mix.
 The idea is that you apply heavy compression to the signal running through this compressor and mix it back in with the original signal.

-If you’ve made it to the end of this article without your head exploding, congratulations!
-You now have the ability to create high-quality vocals all on your own.
-Refining this process so that it works for you is something that will take time.
+You have all the knowledge you need to start recording high-quality vocals, but you may not have all the gear.
+Luckily, we've created a vocal recording starter kit to get you up and running.
+This kit is affordable and contains everything you need to record professional vocals at home.
+Refining the recording process so that it works for you is something that will take time.
 You can achieve vastly different sounds just from the pre-amp you decide to use.
 Each decision and piece of gear you use along the way contributes to the sound of the final product.
-The best way to find out what works for you is by experimenting, screwing things up and then finding solutions!
+The best way to find out what works for you is to experiment, screw things up and then find solutions.